quazi-irfan/R-Language-Google-Summer-of-Code-Application-2020/README.md

 ```
 ![benchmark](Hard/benchmark.png)

-Here we can see the the C++ implements outperforms R implementation.
+The mean elpased time for mcmcCpp is and for mcmcR.
+The C++ implementation is times faster then R implementation.